ringmaster/Sn/ACTIVITYPUB.md

 #### Per-repo ActivityPub settings:
 - `activitypub`: Whether posts from this repo should be federated (default: true if global ActivityPub is enabled)
-- `owner`: Which user owns this repo for ActivityPub purposes
+- `owner`: Fallback user when posts don't specify valid authors (used mainly for deletions)

 ## Storage Architecture